 Our annual gathering for European customs and trade compliance professionals.

-This year, discussing pressing aspects of Free Trade Agreements, OLAF investigations, AEO, new VAT regimes, Brexit and various internal process topics relating to customs compliance in Europe.
+This year, discussing pressing aspects of Free Trade Agreements, COVID-19 impact, Brexit, Digitalisation, Outsourcing and various internal process topics relating to customs compliance in Europe.

 Speaker Panel includes: